HL-Boisvert/MSc_Project_HW/README.md

 `$ sudo apt install rospkg catkin_pkg`
 `$ sudo apt install ros-noetic-ackermann-msgs` or `ros-melodic-ackermann-msgs`
 `$ sudo apt install tensorflow==2.0.0`
+When on a machine with ARM architecture, a [pre-built Tensorflow binary](https://github.com/PINTO0309/Tensorflow-bin#usage) has to be installed instead.

 ## DQN training